Summer Staff

 Technical Adventure Coordinators (TAC)

 Two adventure blocks are scheduled for each day of camp.
-TACs provide support, and in some cases, lead these adventures alongside an intern or Bighorn staff member.
+TACs provide support, and in some cases, lead these adventures alongside a Summer Lead or Bighorn staff member.
 Activities include white water rafting, rock climbing, standup paddle boarding, canoeing, kayaking, challenge course initiatives, and aerial adventure park games.

 Kitchen Staff

 Everyone loves a good meal, and it is no small feat to prepare one for large groups of hungry campers.
-Every Summer Staff volunteer will serve at least one week on kitchen staff, helping to prepare food, set the dining room, and wash dishes.
-This is a great time to learn some new recipes and jam out to your favorite playlists.
+Every Summer Staff volunteer will serve at least one week on kitchen staff, helping to prepare food, setting the dining room, and washing dishes.
+This is a great opportunity to learn and serve behind the scenes.

 Ops Crew